Unallocated/hackathon/index.md

 Oh yeah.
 This is a thing.

-Here at Unallocated Space have long experienced the woes of an outdated, underdeveloped, underdocumented, and highly unstable core services infrastructure.
+Here at Unallocated Space we have long experienced the woes of an outdated, underdeveloped, underdocumented, and highly unstable core services infrastructure.
 Through inspiration that can only be described as drunken revelry, our forefathers brought forth these miraculous technologies in the true spirit of hackerdom.